ortus-docs/coldbox-docs/full/introduction/upgrading-to-coldbox-5.md

 The major compatibility issues will be covered as well as how to smoothly upgrade to this release from previous ColdBox versions.
 You can also check out the [What's New](whats_new_with_500.md) guide to give you a full overview of the changes.

+## `onInvalidEvent` renamed to `invalidEventHandler`

+The ColdBox construct setting `onInvalidEvent` has been renamed now to `invalidEventHandler`.
+This will be removed in future versions of ColdBox.

 ## `setAutoReload()` Removed

 The `setAutoReload()` flag in the SES interceptor has been removed.
 It is evil I tell you.
 If you want your routing to be re-read, then reinit the framework.